Dev-Abdelrazek/hello-chat/README.md

 > Online chat

-* You can make Private, group chat and Video call
+- User can make Private, group chat and Video call
-* You can signin with google or any valid email
+- User can signin with google or any valid email
-* You can find your friends by their email
+- User can find his friends by their email
-* You can Add and Delete friends
+- User can Add and Delete his friends
-* You can see your online friends
+- User can see his online friends
-* You can get realtime notifications
+- User can get realtime notifications
-* You can see all last messages and more other features ...
+- User can see all last messages and more other features ...

 ### Website Demo

 https://hello-chat-abdelrazek.herokuapp.com/